We’re all for solo travel, and we encourage everyone to try it at least once, especially women (warning: it’s addictive!).

 If you hate the idea of sharing a room, some hostels offer private rooms at a higher price.
 It means you can use the social areas to meet people and then escape to your own room when needed.
 There are also female-only dorms if you worry about your safety.

-You can also stay in a hotel if you prefer and then spend the day or night at a hostel to meet people from all over the world.
+You can also stay in a hotel and spend the day or night at a hostel to meet people from all over the world.
 Even if you’re not traveling, you can visit a hostel in your own city to meet potential travel buddy candidates all in the comfort of your own hometown.

-Remember that hostels do vary, from raucous party ones to tranquil meditative ones, so pick the right one for you to attract the right travel buddy.
+Remember that hostels do vary, from raucous party ones to tranquil meditative ones, so read the reviews and pick the right one for you to attract the right travel buddy.

 Work Exchange Programs